fauzia-dhiyaa-farros/catboostatt-aqi-prediction/README.md

 ```

 ## Run Apps Online
-Back-up or relaunch app first to restart, then go to:
+Back-up or relaunch apps first to restart, then go to:
 ```
 https://catboostatt-aqi-prediction.streamlit.app/

 ```

 Copyright © Fauzia Dhiyaa' Farros 2025.
 All Rights Reserved.